Search Results by Category

 Toyota Motor, Shimoyama Plant[Japan]

 Toyota Motor, Shimoyama Plant Engines, Hydrogen tanks for Mirai FCV and FC heavy-duty trucks, Automotive batteries for battery electric vehicles (BEVs) (planning to begin production between 2024 and 2026) Toyota's engine plant - Production started in March 1975.
-Toyota sets up "focused sharpening and grinding centers" at eight plants in Japan Toyota to expand facilities for production of FC stacks and high-pressure hydrogen tanks Toyota restarts ...
+Toyota sets up "focused sharpening and grinding centers" at eight plants in Japan Toyota to invest up to JPY 730 billion in Japan and U.S. for battery production Toyota to expand use of ...

 OEM Plants Updated at: 2025/07/07